Tyrese Haliburton Believed to Change Netflix Project’s Reputation After LeBron James Caused Damage

 Article continues below this ad

 Therefore, greatness rarely announces itself with fireworks.
 Sometimes, it walks in wearing doubt like armor.
 Tyrese Haliburton took every insult, every shrug, and turned it into fuel.
-And while Austin Rivers’s disregard for LeBron James’s Starting 5 season 1 is loud and clear, his hopes for Season 2 don’t hide either.
+And while Austin Rivers’s disregard for LeBron James’s Starting 5 season 1 is loud and clear, his hopes for Season 2 make perfect sense.
 Moreover, from ‘most overrated’ to the most dangerous man in the playoffs, the Pacers star has made everyone watch.
 Now, with a Finals run in full swing, Haliburton isn’t chasing LeBron or Jordan.
 He’s crafting a legacy that dares to rival theirs.

 ADVERTISEMENT